Who We Are

 If you own an electric, propane, compressed natural gas, or hydrogen fueled vehicle, you may be participate in the Alternative Fuel Vehicle Parking Program.
 Please download the Application for a Alternative Fuel Vehicle Parking Permit.
 The permit is in lieu of parking meter payment only.
 All other parking restrictions apply.
 For example, if a parking space is regulated by a two hour meter, the vehicle would have to be moved from the space within two hours.
 Additionally, parking a permitted vehicle within a City of Reno Special Event does not relieve payment of any applicable event fees.

 Traffic Signal Timing

 The City of Reno maintains all of the traffic signals within the city limits, including traffic signals on state highways.
 If you have a traffic signal concern, please contact Reno Direct.
-For information concerning City of Reno traffic signals, please visit our Traffic Signal Retiming Project webpage.

 Speeding violations are the number one complaint to the Reno Police Department.
 A primary goal at the City of Reno is “to attain the highest quality of life possible for each resident.”
 Through a petition process and engineering study, your street may be eligible for traffic calming treatments.
 Please note that Primary Emergency Vehicle Routes (PEVR) are not eligible for treatment.
+Also see PEVR map.
 Please see our Traffic Calming Policy and Petition for additional information.

 If you're interested in traffic counts within Reno, please visit the Nevada Department of Transportation's Traffic Information Division.